9.2 Classroom Policies

 2. Appeal Committee

-- The Registrar, upon receipt of an appeal of a Dean’s decision, shall convene an Appeal Committee and shall provide the Appeal Committee with all the evidence so far available.
+- The Registrar, upon receipt of an appeal of a Dean’s decision, shall convene an Appeal Committee and shall provide the coordinator of the Appeal Committee with all the evidence so far available.

 - The Appeal Committee shall meet to review the evidence and determine its procedures.
 With the Registrar’s assistance, it shall schedule a hearing or hearings.